hyperb1iss/signalrgb-python/README.md

 - 📋 List available lighting effects
 - 🔍 Get detailed information about specific effects
 - 🎨 Apply effects to your devices with ease
+- 🔆 Control brightness levels
+- 🔌 Enable or disable the canvas
 - 🖥️ User-friendly command-line interface
 - 🐍 Python client library for seamless integration into your projects
 - 🔐 Error handling and connection management